 Lamps like fluorescent lights, Metal Halide or Ceramic Metal Halide, or LED grow lights all excel at producing blue light.
 That said, fluorescent, MH, and CMH bulbs don’t produce enough red light to transition your plant into the flowering stage.

 Red light sits somewhere between 620-750nm in wavelength.
 Among all the colors in the spectrum, red light produces the most heat because it is close to the infrared portion of the spectrum, so that is something to be aware of.
-That said, infrared light is also key to producing uniform fruiting bodies but too much infrared light will damage plants, causing discoloration or killing them entirely.
+That said, infrared light is also key to producing uniform fruiting bodies but too much-infrared light will damage plants, causing discoloration or killing them entirely.

 Red light (620-700nm) encourages the development of fruiting bodies because it stimulates the production of Chlorophyll A, which in turn is used in the process of photosynthesis to create the organic compounds plants use to build flowers, fruit, buds, and other structures that you’re trying to grow.
 That all said, you don’t want to use just red light for your entire growth since this is known to cause elongation—when you’re flowering, you’ll want a ratio of 80-90% red and 10-20% blue light.

 Compared with blue light and red light, green light is not that important.
 Plants look green, which means plants absorb the least green light and reflect most of the green light back to us.
 Seldom leaves appear blue or red because they absorb them.
 Therefore, it is usually believed that green light has nothing to do with photosynthesis.
-However, some study shows although plants don’t need as green light as they need blue and red light, but they still do need some.
+However, some study shows although plants don’t need as much green light as they need blue and red light, they still do need some.

 From our experience, plants react and grow differently under green light since it is able to penetrate deeply into the canopy and be absorbed by leaves that don’t receive as much blue or red light.
 So if you are open to experimenting with your plants, you can try using green light during the “night” phase of the photoperiod.
 Cannabis is very sensitive to light and even a tiny amount of light can encourage them to flower, even prematurely.
 Adding a bit of green light during the day period can help maximize photosynthesis and using green light at night can help you check on your plants without disturbing them.